 Precinct caucuses are the first step used by Minnesota's major political parties to select the candidates and issues they will support in the upcoming elections.
-Minnesota now has four major parties: Legal Marijuana Now Party, Grassroots-Legalize Cannabis Party, Republican Party of Minnesota and Democratic-Farmer-Labor Party.
+Minnesota now has three major parties: Legal Marijuana Now Party, Republican Party of Minnesota, and Democratic-Farmer-Labor Party.

-Precinct caucuses as outlined in Chapter 202A of the Minnesota Statutes will still take place in 2020, but, the preference poll to decide upon presidential candidate teams will not take place.
+Precinct caucuses as outlined in Chapter 202A of the Minnesota Statutes will still take place in 2024, but, the preference poll to decide upon presidential candidate teams will not take place.

-5.1 ELIGIBILITY TO PARTICIPATE IN CAUCUSES
+5.1 PURPOSE OF PRECINCT CAUCUSES

-Precinct caucuses are open to anyone who is eligible to vote or will be eligible to vote by the state general election and lives in the precinct.
-Precinct Caucus participants must support or intend to support the party and may only participate in one party's caucus.
 The purpose of precinct caucuses is to elect local party officers and delegates to the party conventions and to discuss resolutions.
 Precinct caucuses may also be used by the major political parties as opportunities to conduct preference polls and to help recruit election judges.
+Precinct caucus participants may only participate in one party's caucus.
 M.S.
 202A.16; 202A.18, subd.
 2a; 202A.20, subd.
 2